Metropolia-Garage-Club/project-template/README.md

 ### Project structure

 In this project template, you can find a readymade folder structure.
-Your project may not need some of the folders, in which case its safe to delete them.
+Your project may not need some of the folders, in which case please delete them.
-**Otherwise, please use the provided structure.**
+**Otherwise, use the provided structure.**

 #### Overview of the folders